 Lyft – Read Lyft Review – This popular virtual “taxi” service isn't exactly a work at home job, but it's close enough for the purposes of this article.
 You set your own hours and make all the decisions about how to approach the work.
 Some people earn a full-time living working for Lyft, but your success will depend on your location and strategy.
 You have to take full advantage of peak times and learn the best spots to get a steady stream of passengers

-Uber – Another ride sharing service.
-They're very similar to Lyft, both in terms of pay, and the nature of the work, but each one has its own quirks so check them out carefully before deciding which one to try.
+Uber – Another ride sharing request app.
+They're very similar to Lyft, both in terms of pay, and the nature of the gig, but each one has its own quirks so check them out carefully before deciding which one to try.

 Search Engine Evaluation